saichiranthan/Medical-Diagnosis-System/README.md

 ## Acknowledgements

-- Special thanks to [Ram Mohana Reddy Guddeti] for their Guidance and support.
+- Special thanks to Ram Mohana Reddy Guddeti [IT208-course instructor] for their Guidance and support.